Skip to main content

 Section 3.5 Measuring in Different Dimensions

-Subsection 3.5.1 Measuring Interior Space
+Subsection 3.5.1 Measuring Interiors

-Subsection 3.5.2 Growth in Different Dimensions
+Subsection 3.5.2 Exploring Growth in Two-Dimensional Figures

 Exploration 3.5.1.
-Growth in Two-Dimensional Figures.
+Growth in Area.

 (a) Growth and Area.